A.

 Our company will not be responsible or liable (for damages, refund or otherwise) for:

-A. Mechanical breakdowns (except where it is due to negligence on the part of our Company or its
+A. Mechanical breakdowns (except where it is due to negligence on the part of our Company or its agents), government actions, weather, Act of God strikes compulsory quarantine or other circumstances beyond our control.

-B. The failure of the client or their agent to obtain required documentation (eg. health certificates,
+B. The failure of the client or their agent to obtain required documentation (eg. health certificates, visa, passports, etc).

-C. The failure of the client to follow reasonable instructions including but not limited to check-in and
+C. The failure of the client to follow reasonable instructions including but not limited to check-in and check-out places and times.

 D. Accidents of any kind occurring during the Customer’s independent activities